 There is an Oprah episode where they are talking about parenting.
 The lady asked “Do your eyes light up when your child walks into the room?”

 As parents, we know the look on a toddler’s face when they first see us after having spent some time apart.
 Whether you were gone for a weekend getaway or just a trip to the grocery store, your toddler is always happy to see you.
 Their eyes light up, they squeal and a smile covers their entire face.
-They are HAPPY to see us.
-We should be returning that kind of pure joy to them.
+They are HAPPY to see us and we should be returning that kind of pure joy to them.

 We all strive to make birthdays and Christmas extra special for our kids but what about the other 363 days of the year?
-We should be trying to make them feel like a million bucks every single day.
+Shouldn’t we be trying to make them feel like a million bucks every single day?
 It’s a struggle to find the time and energy after a long day of dirty dishes and piles of laundry but it doesn’t have to be that hard.